-We asked participants to envision waving a magic wand that would make the necessary changes now to ensure that, in 10 years, we hold 25% of the power.
+We asked participants to envision waving a magic wand to make the changes needed now to ensure that, in 10 years, we hold 25% of the power.
 Most used this aspirational question to recommend policy solutions, followed by waves of the wand that instantly implemented cultural change.